IronicJuice/P3/README.md

 you can request for authorisation via cs-22-sw-3-11@student.aau.dk or you can replace the client secret and id in appsetting.json

+You need to add a directory called Images in the Pages directory "Images" is case sensitive.

 ------------------------------------------------------------------- Email ------------------------------------------------------------------

 You will need to replace the mail in line 211: